 Female dogs and cats

-In females, desexing prevents oestrous (on heat) behavior and problems of attendant male dogs creating a public nuisance.
+In females, desexing prevents oestrous (on heat) behaviour and problems of attendant male dogs creating a public nuisance.
 Once behaviour problems have developed, it can take six months after desexing until behavioural improvements are seen, so desexing before unwanted traits develop is recommended.

 Medical benefits of desexing